 He cites the example of an organisation with 2000 users, needing to refresh their end user computing PCs – desktops or thin clients – every three to four years at a cost of $700 to $3000 per desktop.

-Instead, Doehnert says companies should be encouraged to invest the money into the backend data centre infrastructure, increasing their Citrix or VMware licensing on the endpoint and creating more virtual desktops.
+Instead, Doehnert says companies should be encouraged to invest the money into the backend data center infrastructure, increasing their Citrix or VMware licensing on the endpoint and creating more virtual desktops.

 The iGel UDC thin OS turns x86 hardware into a fully iGel managed device with support to connect to the likes of Office 365, Citrix and VMware.